You've lost 15 kg on GLP-1. But what happens when you stop? Here's the honest truth and how to prevent weight regain.

 - Week 9+: Off completely

-Why: Appetite returns gradually; easier to adjust behavior slowly than suddenly.
+Why: Appetite returns gradually; easier to adjust behaviour slowly than suddenly.

 What to Expect During Taper